DLC-native · Bitcoin-family chains · On-chain enforcement

 The NexumBit protocol is fully open.
 Run the signer when the platform is down, or dive into the spec.

-For the curious — DLCs, recovery, terms
+For the curious — Bitcoin stack, DLCs & recovery

 Bitcoin stack